aws/amazon-chime-sdk-js/README.md

 - [PSTN Dial In](https://github.com/aws-samples/chime-sipmediaapplication-samples) -  Add PSTN dialin capabilities to your Amazon Chime SDK Meeting using SIP Media Application
 - [Device Integration](https://aws.amazon.com/blogs/business-productivity/using-the-amazon-chime-sdk-for-3rd-party-devices/) - Using the Amazon Chime SDK for 3rd party devices
 - [Messaging](https://aws.amazon.com/blogs/business-productivity/build-chat-features-into-your-application-with-amazon-chime-sdk-messaging/) - Build chat features into your application with Amazon Chime SDK messaging

+## Troubleshooting and Support
+Review the resources given in the ReadMe and use our [client documentation](https://aws.github.io/amazon-chime-sdk-js/) for guidance on how to develop on the Chime SDK for JavaScript.
+Additionally, search our [issues database](https://github.com/aws/amazon-chime-sdk-js/issues) and [FAQs](https://aws.github.io/amazon-chime-sdk-js/modules/faqs.html) to see if your issue is already addressed.
+If not please cut us an [issue](https://github.com/aws/amazon-chime-sdk-js/issues/new/choose) using the provided templates.

+If you have more questions, or require support for your business, you can reach out to [AWS Customer support](https://pages.awscloud.com/GLOBAL-aware-GC-Amazon-Chime-SDK-2020-reg.html).
+You can review our support plans [here](https://aws.amazon.com/premiumsupport/plans/?nc=sn&loc=1).

 ## Installation